Anna Maria Island Guide: A Peek at This Florida Gem

-Anna Maria Island (AMI) sits south of St. Petersburg and only 20 miles from the Sarasota-Bradenton International Airport.
-Those in Florida will notice AMI’s central location easily accessible, while those out of state can fly into Sarasota and drive to the island in about 40 minutes.
+Anna Maria Island (AMI) sits south of St. Petersburg and only 20 miles from Sarasota-Bradenton International Airport.
+Those in Florida will notice AMI’s central location is easily accessible, while those out of state fly into Sarasota and drive to the island in about 40 minutes.
 From Tallahassee, the drive time takes around five hours, and AMI is located four hours from Miami.

 Although it only measures 7 miles, visitors have access to both hotels and rentals.
 Many vacation rentals in Anna Maria Island offer scenic views, proximity to the beach, private locations and home-like amenities.
 Sit on the balcony, enjoy salty air and let stress melt away.
 Other accommodations include resorts, locally owned inns and condo complexes.

 The island’s location on Gulf of Mexico means water recreation reigns here.
 Clean, white-sand beaches welcome vacationers to spread out, play and swim.
 For something more adventurous, book a fishing charter, boat tour, or go paddleboarding, horseback riding, kayaking and dolphin-watching.
 Many companies also rent sail and motor boats, so visitors explore on their own.

 When out and about, make sure to visit Anna Maria City Pier and Historic Green Village for a sample of local life.
 Catch the views, browse boutiques, meet friendly people and find souvenirs.

 For gifts and locally made trinkets, stop by Anna Maria Rocks, Olive Oil Outpost, and Tide and Moon Jewelry.
 Anna Maria Rocks offers items only found in the area and lets children make necklaces from gems, beads, stones and charms.

 What and Where to Eat